10 Easy Ways to Identify Your Personal Core Values

 They dictate how you make difficult decisions.

-They help you navigate the choppy waters of life, where there are no easy answers.
+They help you navigate the choppy waters of life, where there are no easy answers or you are feeling like a failure in life.
 They keep you focused on what matters most to you and help you make choices that are consistent with your values.

 Your values guiding principles are your compass.
 They're what help you navigate through life, making difficult decisions and staying true to yourself.